akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 In my case the output was:<br>
 *Need to add liferayID (36207) to Alfresco document with id  67e6252d-7b89-4bdc-ab19-82ac75b0dbf4*

+### Update the Alfresco document with the Liferay ID

 OK, but how do we do that?
 Of course with another REST call.
 This time to Alfresco!

 Again we trust Swagger Hub and find: